VarboxInternational/docs/query-cache.md

     - [Disable Temporarily](#disable-temporarily)
 - [Configuration](#cofiguration)

-This functionality allows you to cache `all` queries of type `select`, or only just the `duplicated` ones for an eloquent model.
+This functionality allows you to cache all read queries or only just the duplicated ones for a model.

 <a name="usage"></a>
 ## Usage